 We have mineral rights for a number of properties in various stages of exploration in North America.
-We continue to seek joint venture, earn-in or other arrangements by which to advance the exploration of our properties without the cost of all of the work being borne by us.
 Additional information on our projects, highlights as to developments in the period, as well as a summary of the properties, is presented below.
 Salt Chuck, William Lake and MAN Alaska are currently considered to be our most important properties.

-Property Location Claims area (approx.) Comments MAN Alaska (400 km NE of Anchorage, 265 km SE of Fairbanks) 14,000 hectares This polymetallic (Ni, Cu, Co, Au, Ag Pt, Pd) property is currently in the early exploration stage.
+Property Location Claims area Comments (approx.) MAN Alaska (400 km NE of Anchorage, 265 km SE of Fairbanks) 14,000 hectares This polymetallic (Ni, Cu, Co, Au, Ag Pt, Pd) property is currently in the early exploration stage.
 A large zone of disseminated sulphide mineralization has been identified in the Alpha Complex on the property.
 Nickel deportment studies were completed in April 2014 and indicate favourable results for nickel recovery, with 75.3% of the nickel in potentially recoverable phases of Ni-Fe sulphides and Ni-Fe alloys.
-A partner is being sought for the project.
 Salt Chuck Alaska, Prince of Wales Island 1,082 hectares The property is currently in the early exploration stage.
 The Company completed a drilling exploration program in the fall of 2012.
 The program encountered gold mineralization in two of the drill holes.
 (NPH-12-04: 29.1 g/t Au, 14.1 g/t Ag, and 0.79% Cu over 2.58 m including a high grade intersection of 127.8 g/t Au, 57.6 g/t Ag and 2.78% Cu over 0.35 metres apparent widths).
 The 2014 exploration program consisted of nine drill holes totalling 1,700 metres on the North Pole Hill (NPH) section of the property.
 Results indicate the property hosts numerous mineralized structures with elevated Au and Cu values.
-William Lake 1 Manitoba (70 km from Grand Rapids) 20,656 hectares We consider William Lake to be one of our premier properties, with potential for nickel and PGEs.
+William Manitoba 20,656 We consider William Lake to be one of our premier properties, with Lake 1 (70 km from Grand Rapids) hectares potential for nickel and PGEs.
 An extensive exploration program was conducted during 2008.
 A re-assay program was completed in 2012 and preliminary target modelling was completed in 2013.
-Tower 1 Manitoba (70 km from Grand Rapids) 9,530 hectares In February, 2008, we granted an option to Rockcliff Resources Inc. ("Rockcliff") under which it could earn up to a 70% interest in the Tower claims, which are contiguous to the northern boundary of the William Lake claim block.
-Rockcliff commenced exploration in October 2010 and in May 2014 they had completed the required expenditures to vest their 70% interest.
-In 2013, Rockcliff filed an NI 43-101 technical report on an indicated and inferred resource estimate for the high grade copper T-1 deposit.
-On March 31, 2015 the Company announced that it had signed an agreement with Akuna Minerals Inc. for the sale of its 30% interest in the Tower Property.
-The sale is expected to close by May 30, 2015.
 Fond du Lac 2 Saskatchewan (20 km NW of Stony Rapids) 19,713 hectares This Ni, Cu property is currently in the early exploration stage.
 Manibridge 1 Manitoba (128 km SW of Thompson) 274 hectares This Ni property is located in the Thompson Nickel Belt.
 HPM 1 Quebec (180 km NW of Sept Isles) 748 hectares This Ni, Cu property is in the early exploration stage.
 We own 50% of this property and Murchison Minerals Ltd. owns the other 50%.
 Nuvilik 1 Quebec 660 hectares This Ni property is currently in the early exploration stage.
 During the first quarter of 2015 we made the decision not to renew these claims and the property was written off.
-Nickel terms included: